Finite temperature detection of quantum critical points via internal quantum teleportation: Introduction

 One of the most successful and resilient tool to pinpoint a QCP at finite $T$ is quantum discord (QD) \cite{wer10b}, originally defined in Refs. \cite{oll01,hen01}.
 From a theoretical point of view, though, the computation of QD is not feasible for high spin systems.
 The evaluation of QD is an NP-complete problem \cite{hua14}, which means that the evaluation of QD becomes intractable as we increase the system's Hilbert space dimension.
 Even for spin-1 systems one already faces great challenges to compute it \cite{mal16}.
 Moreover, from an experimental point of view, QD has no operational meaning.
 So far there is no general experimental procedure to directly measure QD.
 The determination of QD for a given system can only be achieved after we obtain either theoretically or experimentally its complete density matrix.

 In Ref. \cite{pav23} we went one step further and presented QCP detection tools that keep the most useful features of QD in detecting QCPs at finite $T$ but do not have its theoretical and experimental handicaps outlined above.
 These tools are based on the quantum teleportation protocol \cite{ben93,yeo02,rig17} and are scalable to high dimensional systems, have a clear experimental meaning, and work at temperatures where other tools, such as the entanglement of formation, already fail to spotlight QCPs.
+See also Refs. \cite{ven06,ven07,ven07b,aba23} for other applications of the quantum teleportation protocol in spin chains, in particular the teleportation of a quantum state between distant spins of the chain.

 In this work we show, under very general conditions, that we can simplify the tools to detect QCPs at finite $T$ given in Ref. \cite{pav23}, while still keeping their efficiency, robustness, and scalability.
 In the present proposal, we do not need an external qubit from the system to implement the teleportation based QCP detector.
-We even do not need to repeat the procedure using several different external qubits covering the whole Bloch sphere in order to detect a QCP \cite{pav23}.
+We do not even need to repeat the procedure using several different external qubits covering the whole Bloch sphere in order to detect a QCP \cite{pav23}.
 In the present proposal, the input state to be teleported is now fixed and belongs to the many-body system itself (see Fig. \ref{fig_scheme}).
+Also, and similarly to the tool developed in Ref. \cite{pav23}, we do not need to know the order parameter associated with the QPT to implement it (see Refs. \cite{wer10b,pav23} for more details).

 Being more specific, we study the ability of the present tools, developed in Sec. \ref{tool}, to detect QCPs at finite or zero temperature for several spin-1/2 chains in the thermodynamic limit (infinite chains).
 We study the XXZ model subjected to a longitudinal external magnetic field in Sec. \ref{secXXZ} and the Ising model and the XY model in a transverse magnetic field in Sec. \ref{secXY}.
-We end this work giving in Sec. \ref{discussion} an extensive analysis of the theoreti\-cal and experimental resources needed to apply these tools and in Sec. \ref{conclusion} we provide our concluding remarks.
+We end this work by giving in Sec. \ref{discussion} an extensive analysis of the theoreti\-cal and experimental resources needed to apply these tools and in Sec. \ref{conclusion} we provide our concluding remarks.